Easy Apple Cider Roasted Turkey Legs

 How can I make the turkey juicier?

-You can make a more juicy turkey by brining the turkey legs in a salt solution for at least 12 hours before cooking.
+You can make a juicier turkey by brining the turkey legs in a sea salt solution for at least 12 hours before cooking.
 This seals in moisture and helps the meat retain its juices during the cooking process.
-But, it’s totally optional!
+But it’s totally optional!

 What should I do with leftover turkey?

-If you have leftover turkey meat, you can make these Turkey Cranberry Sliders.
+If you have leftovers, you can make these Turkey Cranberry Sliders or substitute turkey for the chicken in this Easy Chicken Stuffing Casserole.

 And, you can save the drumstick bones to make turkey stock!